 To the right is a picture from "Chambers Book of Days" which was published in 1869.
 It portrays King Charles II attempting to knock the ball through a ring hanging from a pole that bears an unfortunate resemblance to a gallows!
 A lot of people have used this picture to illustrate the game of Pall Mall but in my opinion it is extremely misleading.
 While King Charles II was apparently a skilful proponent of Pall Mall, he would have needed to be a hero of Ancient Greek proportions to hit a small ball with a mallet through a ring of that size at that height.
 Furthermore, the ground is rough, uneven and there is no sign of the oakwood fencing that lined a Pall Mall alley.
 He's certainly not playing Pall Mall.
 I believe that the picture is drawn by an illustrator who had no understanding of the game (which was by then extinct) and had only a brief description as a clue.
 The text mentions an "elevated ring" as the target but no other direct source indicates that the target was a suspended ring.

-I am not sure when The Mall stopped being used for the game of Pall Mall.
+I am not sure exactly when The Mall stopped being used for the game of Pall Mall.
 The latest date that shows the game still being played is 1720 (artistic licence not withstanding) - a picture of St. James' Park by Jan Kip shows players wielding mallets at the end of the alley.
+A pictures from 1741 shows the alley being used as a walk by the local gentry and another from 1745 shows it being used apparently for a social event with dozens of ladies and gentlemen milling around one end of the alley.
 It was still described as "a walk" in 1879 by Charles Dickens and my assumption is that it gradually changed from a playing area to a strolling path when the game stopped being played there.
 It was probably not paved until it's transformation into a ceremonial highway in the early twentieth century.

 After the restoration of the monarchy, the area north of St. James' Palace - most of St. James' Field was sold off for development - including the old Pall Mall alley which was anyway reportedly in a state of disrepair.